 Rules and safety reminders

-- In St. Louis Park, recreational fires are permitted Sunday – Thursday 11 a.m. – 10 p.m., and on Friday and Saturday 11 a.m. – midnight.
+- In St. Louis Park, recreational fires are permitted Sunday – Thursday between 11 a.m. – 10 p.m., and on Friday and Saturday between 11 a.m. – midnight.

 - Minnesota Fire Code states recreational fires must be 25 feet away from any structure (house, garage, deck, shed, etc.).
 City ordinance states the fires must be 10 feet away from the property line.

 - Only burn untreated, unpainted, clean, dry, aged firewood that is at least one inch in diameter.
 Fires that are unreasonably offensive or injurious to others as determined by the city will be required to be extinguished.

 - Recreational fires are not allowed when prevailing winds are greater than 10 miles per hour, or if the state has issued burning restrictions.
 Please visit the Minnesota Department of Natural Resources website and Minnesota Pollution Control Agency website for information about current restrictions.

 - The permit holder is responsible for conducting, controlling and extinguishing the fire.
 All fires must be extinguished completely to ensure that there is no smoldering or potential for reigniting.
 Never leave a fire unattended, and always have a garden hose or fire extinguisher nearby.